 The provision for title claim losses includes an estimate of anticipated title and title-related claims, and escrow losses.
-The provision for title claim losses is discussed in further detail below at the segment level.

 The change in expenses from the FNF Core segments and FNFV segments is discussed in further detail at the segment level below.